 She handed him the keys and gave him directions to her home.

 This was not the first time he’d been accused of this.
 In college, his room became a kind of confessional for dorm dwellers worried about an unplanned pregnancy, trouble at home, and whether you could get syphilis from digital intercourse.
 Sometimes he wondered if he should have entered seminary instead of attending Hudson.
 Like maybe the priesthood was his true calling, and everyone could see it except him.
-But Aunt Agnes was adamant.
+But Aunt Agatha had been adamant.
 Told him to wait.
 Said the world already had enough Jesuits.

 “It takes a long time to get over loss,” he told Syl.
 The trembling in her hand had subsided.
 He held onto it, rubbed his thumb over her palm as he drove.
 “I’m still not sure I’ve gotten over…“

 He had started to tell her about his parents but decided against it.
 She didn’t need to hear about his losses, he thought.
 Not now when she was falling apart.
 What she needed was for him to be a man and take care of her.
 Become her rock.
 Keep her from drowning.

 “Some other time,” he said.
 “Geez.
 Your house is mighty dark.”